davidgatti/How-to-use-C-in-NodeJS-through-CPP/library/c_library/README.md

 int sum(int, int);
 ```

-## 3. Create an object file out of the C file
+## 3. Create the library

-Now that we have our custom function, we need to turn the source code in to an object file with the following command `gcc -c calc_sum.c -o calc_sum.o`.

-## 4. Archive the object to make a static library

-Now that we have our `.o` file we can use it to create the static library by using the `ar` command as follows: `ar rcs libsum.a calc_sum.o`.
+The following command will crate a library out of our code `gcc -shared -o libdavid_sum.so -fPIC david_sum.c`.

 ## 5. Use the library